-Paradoxical Relaxation relaxes the tensed and shortened muscles within a painful pelvic floor.
+Paradoxical Relaxation relaxes the tension and shortened muscles within a painful pelvic floor.

 This involves a daily practice of the cultivation of effortlessness in the presence of pain, anxiety, and tension.